-CRF category / issue Review recommendation Review report / paragraph MS response / status of implementation Reason for non- implementation Chapter/section in the NIR 2.D.3 Other (non-energy products from fuels and solvent use) - CO2 (2020 - 2022) Report all indirect CO2 emissions from solvent use as indirect CO2 emissions in CRF table 6 only, without reporting those emissions in CRF tables 2(I)s2 and 2(I).AHs2.
+CRF category / issue Review recommendation Review report / paragraph MS response / status of implementation Reason for non- implementation Chapter/section in the NIR 2.D.3 Other (non-energy products from fuels and solvent use) - CO2 (I.35, 2020) Comparability Report all indirect CO2 emissions from solvent use as indirect CO2 emissions in CRF table 6 only, without reporting those emissions in CRF tables 2(I)s2 and 2(I).A-Hs2.
 In addition, specify and explain in the NIR the activities leading to the indirect CO2 emissions reported in CRF table 6.
-The ERT considers that the recommendation has not yet been fully addressed because the Party has not included all indirect CO2 emissions in CRF table 6 only, without reporting those emissions in CRF tables 2(I)s2 and 2(I).A-Hs2.
 1.16 Not implemented.
 The report of indirect emissions was agreed several years ago, among EU countries with the aim of ensure consistency between KP commitment periods(CP).
 When indirect CO2 emissions are reported in table 6, they are separated from the national total and appear in the new lines for national total with and without indirect emissions.
 But if indirect CO2 emissions are reported in table 2.D.3, they are part of the national total in the summary tables.
 Countries, like Portugal, that reported indirect CO2 emissions in inventory submissions before 2015 (CP 1) in previous CRF table 3 (Sectoral report for solvents and other products use) should continue reporting these emissions.
 For this reason it was recommended and agreed to report these indirect CO2 emissions in CRF table 2(I) under "2D Non-energy products from fuels and solvent use" which includes a predefined drop down list in the CRF reporter under 2D3 Other for "solvent use" and for "asphalt roofing" and "road paving with asphalt".
 The rationale was then to ensure the highest consistency with 2006 IPCC Guidelines and with the previous inventory submissions.
 We understand that this reporting may not be totally in line with the 2006 IPCC Guidelines.
-However, in order to comply with such Guidelines, there should be EU Section 4.2.8.1 Section 4.3.1 Section 4.3.7.1 Section 4.3.10.1 Section 4.3.11.1 Section 4.3.14.1 Section 4.3.15 Section 4.3.19 Section 4.3.19 Section 4.5.1 Section 4.5.1 Section 4.5.1 Section 4.5.4 Section 4.9.1 Section 4.9.1 Section 4.9.3 Section 4.9.4 Section 4.9.5 ANNEX J
+However, in order to comply with such Guidelines, there should be EU Section 4.2.8.1 Section 4.3.1 Section 4.2.3.1 Section 4.3.13 Section 4.3.10.1 Section 4.3.10.1 Section 4.3.14.1 Section 4.3.14.1 Section 4.3.15 Section 4.3.19 Section 4.3.19 Section 4.3.19 Section 4.3.19 Section 4.3.13 Section 4.5.5.1 Section 4.5.5.1 Section 4.9.1 Section 4.9.3 Section 4.9.4 Section 4.9.5 ANNEX J